pondscan/MagmaSender/README.md

 ## Quick Start

-Visit our website for detailed instructions on how to use MagmaSender, or check out the `docs` section in this repository.
+Visit our website to easily airdrop tokens or lava.

 ## Sample Code